 Anandakumaran now works with U of T Engineering professor Molly Shoichet (ChemE, IBBME), conducting research in stem cells and tissue engineering.
 She credits her time in the Karp Lab with influencing her career path.
 “Working in the Karp Lab was an unforgettable experience.
 It was the first time I envisioned myself doing research long-term,” she said.
 “Most importantly it made me really excited for my future in biomedical engineering.”

-“The PEY program interested me because it offered me a real-life experience of what I have learned in school for the past three years,” said Gordon Dri (Year 3 CivE + PEY).
+“The PEY internship interested me because it offered me a real-life experience of what I have learned in school for the past three years,” said Gordon Dri (Year 4 CivE + PEY).
 For Dri, who is enrolled in the Engineering Business minor, that means applying engineering techniques like data analysis to make corporate operations more efficient.

-Dri is currently interning at Cadillac Fairview Corporation, Ltd., which owns, manages and operates commercial real estate across Canada.
-Working in the Operations department, he tracks various building metrics: everything from the average temperature and energy usage to the number of service calls.
+Dri completed his internship at Cadillac Fairview Corporation, Ltd., which owns, manages and operates commercial real estate across Canada.
+Working in the Operations department, he tracked various building metrics: everything from the average temperature and energy usage to the number of service calls.

-He then synthesizes this data into reports that are used to make decisions around property management.
+He then synthesized this data into reports that were used to make decisions around property management.
 For example, an increase in energy usage might indicate that certain equipment should be replaced, while a low number of service calls might be a selling point for potential tenants.

 Dri aims to continue this type of work after graduation.
 “My future career plans are to work in analytics, leveraging big data to propel companies forward,” he said.
 “In any industry or discipline, there are always problems to be solved.
 This is what engineering teaches you.”